kirushaaxd/LinearEquationsSystem/README.md

 # LinearEquationsSystem

-Task: program for solving system of linear equations (3x3) with Gauss, Iteration and Zeidel methods
+Task: program for solving system of linear equations (3x3) with Gauss, Iteration and Seidel methods

 Programming language: python